 It is also vital to have daily check-ins as well as weekly team meetings to check-in on goals.
 It is the responsibility of both the manager and the employee to stay on track of progress, both in terms of top down and bottom up feedback.
 There should be frequent discussion of goals to stay aligned and on track, as well as allowing goals to adapt to the changing company needs.
 Finally, there should be regular progress reports where employees are given feedback on their progress, and help with any issues that arise.

 It is essential to migrate the office environment to the remote environment.
 Make sure that goals and objectives are cristal clear.
-It is important to use established goal setting methodologies, for example SMART goals or OKRs which will provide employees with clarity on exactly what they are meant to acheive.
+It is important to use established goal setting methodologies, for example SMART goals or OKRs which will provide employees with clarity on exactly what they are meant to achieve.
 This does not only apply to employees, company leaders also need to set SMART goals and OKRs for the organization as a whole in order to lead with clear direction.

 Setting goals is only half of the job.
 It is also necessary to use the right technology to track goal and objective process to ensure that everyone is hitting their targets at the right time.
 Try to automate objective setting by creating a process where both teams, employees and management can communicate their goals and objective to the wider organziation and provide feedback.
 Finally, set clear metrics to measure the results.